👓

 filepath = /tmp/modelstats/

-The metrics always a lower and upper threshold is defined to capture the samples at the tails of the distribution. default values for the confidence are 0.01 and 0.9 meaning it samples the images that model is 99.9 % confident or above or 1 % confident or below.
+The metrics always a lower and upper threshold is defined to capture the samples at the tails of the distribution. default values for the confidence are 0.01 and 0.9 meaning it samples the images that model is 99.9 % confident or above or below 10 % confident.

 define the frequency at which you want to save the metrics